 Life on Mars could be evading detection, scientists say

+So far, state-of-the-art instruments onboard Nasa’s Curiosity and Perseverance rovers have only identified low levels of simple organic molecules

-Life on Mars could be evading detection by the scientific instruments currently on the planet, scientists have warned.
+Lifeforms on Mars could be evading detection by the instruments currently on the planet, scientists have warned.

-The instruments that we are currently using to hunt for alien beings might not be sensitive enough to spot those organisms, according to a new paper.
+Probes currently being used using to hunt for alien beings might not be sensitive enough to spot those organisms, according to a new paper.

 Researchers made the warning after testing material that was taken from the Chilean desert, where conditions are somewhat similar to the area on Mars being studied by the Perseverance rover.
 Scientists know that area contained ancient life – but it would not be found using the instruments that rover is carrying.